Skip to Content

 Outcomes

-• Interpret consumer behavior issues and apply technology to solve marketing problems.
+• Analyze consumer behavior issues and visualize insights using marketing communications technology.

-• Describe the decision and purchasing process of consumers and other buying units such as individuals, families or organizational buying centers, and their relationship to effective marketing.
+• Evaluate the decision-making and purchasing processes of consumers and other buying units and their impact on effective marketing strategies.

 Credit Hours: 3